 I would like to know more about…

 Co-creation activities often provide opportunities for lay people to participate in innovation processes.
-To ensure the participation of diverse publics, social, political and economic barriers must be addressed and overcome.
+To ensure the participation of diverse publics, social, political and economic barriers to participation must be addressed and overcome.

 While co-creation becomes more common in European innovation initiatives, there is no standardized method of how co-creation should be put into practice.
-To ensure meaningful participation, engagement methods must be selected/implemented with care and their results must be taken into account in the further course of the initiative.
+To ensure meaningful participation, engagement methods must be selected/implemented with care and their results must influence the research and development process.

-While many co-creation initiatives include a variety of actors, power differentials between stakeholders are common.
+While many co-creation initiatives include diverse stakeholders, there are often stark power differentials between these stakeholders when it comes to decision-making.
 To benefit from the diverse perspectives that co-creation activities bring into conversation with each other, decision power must be shared between different actors.

-Co-creation activities can produce different benefits and risks for different co-creation actors.
-To avoid an unequal distribution of such implications, benefits and risks must be anticipated, questioned and monitored.
+Co-creation activities can produce different benefits and risks for different members of society.
+To avoid bias and an unequal distribution of positive and negative effects, benefits and risks must be must be critically analyzed and any bias minimized.

-While many co-creation initiatives aim to address societal challenges, social innovations (i.e. non-technical solutions) are often excluded from the start.
-In order to benefit from co-creation as a problem-based approach to innovation, social and technical outcomes must be given equal consideration.
+While many co-creation initiatives aim to address societal challenges, social innovations (i.e. non-technological solutions) are often excluded from the start.
+In order to benefit from co-creation as a problem-based approach to innovation, social and technological solutions must be given equal consideration.

 As co-creation becomes more common in research and development projects across Europe, there is a considerable potential for knowledge transfer between different co-creation projects.
-Such transfer always requires adjustments to match the co-creation approach to the specific socio-cultural context.
+Rather than a copy-and-paste approach, transfers require important adjustments to match the co-creation approach to the specific socio-cultural context.